outter1/Hospital-Stock-Control/README.md

 You can also watch bite-sized lessons with real-world projects on [Laravel Learn](https://laravel.com/learn), where you will be guided through building a Laravel application from scratch while learning PHP fundamentals.

-## Agentic Development

-Laravel's predictable structure and conventions make it ideal for AI coding agents like Claude Code, Cursor, and GitHub Copilot.
-Install [Laravel Boost](https://laravel.com/docs/ai) to supercharge your AI workflow:

 ```bash
 composer require laravel/boost --dev